-NEW!
-Online KAI Certification Courses & Advanced Workshops from Sept 2020 – click for details
+Online KAI Certification Courses & Advanced Workshops throughout 2021 – click here for details

 This is the official web site for KAI –